Learning Optimal Dynamic Treatment Regimens Subject to Stagewise Risk Controls: Proof of

-Since $T=1$, we omit the subscript for the stage in this subsection so all the notations are the same as in Section S.1.
-Since $\tau$ is necessary in the proof, we use $f^*_{\tau}$ to refer to $f^*$ that solves (\ref{single_stage_surrogate}) corresponding to $\tau$ and $\eta=\eta_n$.
+Since $T=1$, we omit the subscript for the stage in this subsection, so all the notations are the same as in Section A.1.2.
+Since $\tau$ is necessary for the proof, we use $f^*_{\tau}$ to refer to $f^*$ that solves (\ref{single_stage_surrogate}) corresponding to $\tau$ and shifting parameter $\eta_n$.